smarttransit-ai/transit-gym/README.md

 ## Example 1: Hello World

+#Step 1.
+Install transsim package

+Install the package into the python environment.

+For global installation, cd into the directory transit-simulator/src and run:

+sudo **pip3** install .

+To install the package into your global python environment.

+#Step 2.
+Unzip network files
+Unzip the network file contained in examples/HelloWorld/network.<br>
+Run the following command in the directory examples/HelloWorld/network:

+sudo apt-**get** install unzip

+**unzip** Chattanooga_SUMO_Network.net.zip

+#Step 3.
+Run test simulation

+You are all set to run the helloworld example. cd into HelloWorld and run:

+**python3** driver.py

+#Step 4.
+Collect results
+The results will be put in HelloWorld/Simulation_1.
+Specifically, the trajectories and edge output files will be in the folder HelloWorld/Simulation_1/output/.

 ## Example 2 : Chattanooga Simulation - 24 Hours
 The procedure is similar to "Installation Instructions", with the configuration file of 24 Hours.
 The configuration file and driver python file updated as "Chattanooga_CS_24_hours" and "driver_24" respectively at: https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS